-Please note that I have updated the visual settings of column Sum of Amount using Cell Formatting.
+Please note that I have updated the visual settings of the column Sum of Amount using Cell Formatting.
 Please see the image below for the cell formatting reference.

 For better visualization, we will use conditional formatting to add the data bars in this pivot.

-Though this pivot shows you that Thursday is the day on which more account deposits happen, the data bar will give you a clearer and more graphical representation of the same.
+Though this pivot shows you that Thursday is the day more account deposits happen, the data bar will give you a clearer and more graphical representation.

 - Select all fields except Grand total from your pivot

 - Go to Conditional Formatting dropdown > Data Bars.
 Under which, select a bar with a color of your choice and fill (either gradient or solid).

 I hope this article is helpful.
 It gives a better idea in a single look, Right!.
 In this way, we can use some graphical analysis techniques under our pivot table with the help of Conditional Formatting.
 Let’s wrap things up with some of the points to be remembered.

 Things to Remember